Auston Matthews: Upsurge, Hart Trophy and Rocket Richard Trophy seasons (2020–2024)

 On August 23, 2023, Matthews signed a four-year contract extension with an average annual salary worth $13.25 million.
-That October, Matthews began the season by scoring his eighth career hat trick, as the Maple Leafs defeated the Canadiens 6–5 in a shootout.
+That October, Matthews began the 2023–24 season by scoring his eighth career hat trick, as the Maple Leafs defeated the Canadiens 6–5 in a shootout.
 Matthews scored another hat trick the following game in a 7–4 Leafs victory over the Minnesota Wild, becoming the first player to score back-to-back hat tricks at the start of the season since Ovechkin achieved the feat in the first two games of the 2017–18 season in October 2017.
 Matthews was elected one of four team captains to draft a team in the 2024 All-Star Game hosted in Toronto in February 2024.
 Team captains were paired alongside celebrities at that year's All-Star Game tournament; Matthews was paired up with alternate captain Rielly and Canadian pop singer Justin Bieber.
 In the first game, Team Matthews played against Team Hughes, where they claimed victory after a shootout.
 Moving on to the finals against Team McDavid, the two teams were tied after one period, but Team Matthews dominated the second half of the match as they won the tournament.
 Matthews was awarded the All-Star Game MVP, becoming the fifth Maple Leaf to capture the award overall, and the first in 33 years to do so.
 Matthews continued to score at a torrid pace as the season went on.
 By the end of the Maple Leafs' 54th game of the season on February 21, 2024 against the Arizona Coyotes, Matthews had already climbed to 51 goals with a two-goal game, by far the fastest pace to reach the 50-goal mark by an American player.
-The previous record pace for an American player to score 50 was 62 games, set by Kevin Stevens with the Pittsburgh Penguins.
+The previous record pace for an American player to score 50 was 62 games, set by Kevin Stevens with the 1992–93 Pittsburgh Penguins.
 On March 30, 2024, he became the ninth player in NHL history to have multiple 60-goal seasons as the Leafs defeated the Buffalo Sabres 3–0.
 He recorded his 100th point of the season with his 64th goal of the season against the Montreal Canadiens, marking the second 100-point season of his career, on April 6, 2024; three nights later, he broke Ovechkin's salary cap-era record by scoring his 66th goal in a 5–2 win over the New Jersey Devils, securing the distinction of being the first NHL player in 28 years to score more than 65 goals in a single season.
 The last time such an accomplishment was achieved was during the 1995-96 NHL season by Mario Lemieux, who scored 69 goals that season, as Matthews would go on to match Lemieux's accomplishment by scoring a total of 69 goals as the season drew to a close and captured his third career Rocket Richard Trophy.
 Matthews would also record a goal and three assists for four points in five games as the Maple Leaf would get ousted once more in the opening round of the 2024 playoffs in seven games to the Boston Bruins.
-In the 2025 playoffs, the Maple Leafs defeated the Ottawa Senators 4 games to 2 in the first round.
-In the second round they lost in seven games to the defending Stanley Cup champions the Florida Panthers.
-In game six, Matthews scored the game winning goal in a 2-0 win to take the series to seven games.